-An aspiring industrial scientist should keep an eye for networking opportunities from early days in graduate school.
+An aspiring industrial scientist should keep an eye out for networking opportunities from the early days of graduate school.
 It is hard to find industry contacts in an academic atmosphere where graduate students spend most of their time.
-In this article, I'm sharing my learnings about different networking events and how I benefitted as a participant to navigate the job search process in industry successfully.
+In this article, I'm sharing my learnings about different networking events and how I benefitted as a participant to navigate the job search process in the industry successfully.

 What is a good starting point for networking with industry professionals?

 ACS Local Sections and Local Sections of the ACS Younger Chemists Committee organize routine dinner meetings or happy hours, which attract industrial chemists in the area.
 Visits to manufacturing plants in the area and monthly seminars with scientists and entrepreneurs occupy the calendars of local sections.
 The Oregon Science Startup Forum organized by the ACS Portland section is an example of a networking event that allowed me to build bridges into entrepreneurship in addition to expanding my professional network.

 Given the limited financial resources available to support travel, one should be clear-eyed about planning for attending conferences during graduate school.
 An ACS regional meeting, a national meeting, and a specialty conference will expose you to the broadest audience of industry professionals.
 ACS National meetings will have over 13k attendees, 200 symposia, and a variety of poster and networking events.